Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: Background

 \section{Background}

-We review concepts from convex analysis essential for ProxMCMC, specifically Moreau-Yosida envelopes and proximal maps.
-For a more thorough review of proximal maps and their applications in statistics and machine learning, we refer readers to \citep{Combettes2005, Combettes2011, PolsonScott2015Proximal}.
-Recall in convex optimization it is often convenient to work with functions that map into the extended reals, $\mathbb{\bar{R}} = \Real \cup \{\infty\}$.
-The indicator function of a set $C$, denoted $\delta_C(\xbf)$, is the function that is zero for all $\xbf \in C$ and is infinity for all $\xbf \not\in C$.
-When the set $C$ is closed and convex, the indicator function $\delta_C(\xbf)$ of $C$ is lower-semicontinuous and convex.
-A function $g$ is proper if it takes on a finite value for some element in its domain.
-Let $\Gamma(\Real^m)$ denote the set of all proper, lower-semicontinuous, convex functions from $\Real^m$ into $\mathbb{\bar{R}}$.
-Let $\lVert \xbf \rVert$ denote the Euclidean norm of a point $\xbf$.
+We review concepts from convex analysis essential for ProxMCMC, specifically Moreau-Yosida envelopes and proximal mappings.
+For a more thorough review of proximal mappings and their applications in statistics and machine learning, we refer readers to \citet{Combettes2005, Combettes2011, PolsonScott2015Proximal}.
+In convex optimization it is often convenient to work with functions that map into the extended reals, $\mathbb{\bar{R}} = \Real \cup \{\infty\}$.
+The indicator function of a set $C$, denoted $\delta_C(\xbf)$, is defined as